 - At the end of baking, do a test for doneness.
 Stick a wooden skewer into the lamb.
 If it comes out dry, the lamb is baked.
 If there is any residue of raw dough on the skewer, leave the lamb to bake for a further five minutes and then repeat the test again.

-- After removing from the oven, let the lamb cool in the mold for about 10 minutes.
-Then turn it over and remove from the mold.
+- After removing from the oven, let the lamb cool in the mold for 5-10 minutes.
+Then turn it over and remove it from the mold.
 When cooled, dust with 2 Tablespoons powdered sugar, slice and serve.

 Notes

-- The ingredients are meant for a lamb mold about 13 inches (33 cm) in size.
+- The ingredients are meant for an 8-pan lamb mold about 13 inches (33 cm) in size.

 - Greasing the mold: Grease the entire mold really thoroughly, including every little wrinkle.
 Use oil or butter for greasing.
 After that, dust the mold with sieved breadcrumbs.

-- How to unmold the lamb cake: Let the baked lamb stand for about 10 minutes.
+- How to unmold the lamb cake: Let the baked lamb stand for 5-10 minutes.
 Then carefully flip it over and test whether the lamb has separated from the mold.
-If it sticks, place a tea towel, soaked and wrung out in cold water, over the mold.
-Leave it to sit for a while, then you should be able to get the lamb out of the mold without any further problems.
+If it sticks, place a tea towel, soaked in cold water and then wrung out, over the mold.
+Leave it to sit for a while, then you should be able to get the lamb out of the mold easily.

 - Decorating: Let the lamb cool, then dust it with icing sugar.
 Tie a bow around the neck in cheerful spring colors (green, yellow, red) and arrange it on a platter.